-This section explains the basics of recording clips\.
-For details on recording audio, refer to Recording Audio (1) 100).
+This section explains the basics of recording clips.
+For details on recording audio, refer to Recording Audio (\bigcirc 101).

-Before making important recordings for the first time, make the following test recordings to check that the camera operates correctly.
-Should the camera fail to operate correctly, refer to Troubleshooting ( $\square$ 204).
+Before making important recordings for the first time, make test recordings using the video configuration(s) you plan to use to check that the camera operates correctly.
+Should the camera fail to operate correctly, refer to Troubleshooting (\square 204).